 - Raising your deductible

 - Calculate how much you can afford to pay for your insurance

-- Compare rates with different companies before making a decision
+- Compare rates with different companies before a car insurance policy

 - Ask for discounts

 - Improving your credit score

 Frequently asked questions: Comprehensive and collision insurance